Machine or human-based localization for your app listings

 - Repeat 6 + 7 until you are done

 You got the point.
-Not only translating is effort, provisioning takes hours, too.
+Not only is translating an effort, but provisioning also takes hours, too.

 Localization options for app listings

-Some developers translate their keywords, titles and descriptions themselves.
-At least, a couple of them.
+Some developers translate their keywords, titles, and descriptions themselves.
+At least a couple of them.
 Or hire professional translators or use – translation services or software.
-Large business of course have the budget to go only the professional human based way.
+Large businesses, of course, have the budget to go only the professional human-based way.

 Decide what you can afford.
 Check our calculator to get an idea about translation costs.
-By today, human based translations always beat the machine-based ones.
-But, to start with at least something, why not using a machine based description to open or test a new market?
+By today, human-based translations always beat machine-based ones.
+But, to start with at least something, why not use a machine-based description to open or test a new market?
 If it kicks, go for a professional one.